mackuba/sparkler/README.md

 You also need to actually create the specified database and set up the user/password in your MySQL.

-Once this is done, you can deploy the latest version from your computer with this command:
+Once this is done, you can complete the deploy using the same command again:

 ```
 deploy/bin/cap deploy